muhammadarsath/muhammadarsath.github.io/index.md

 </style>
 </head>
 <body>
-<h3>1.PARAM: A Microprocessor Hardened for Power Side-Channel Attack Resistance (HOST2020-Accepted)</h3>
+<h4>1.PARAM: A Microprocessor Hardened for Power Side-Channel Attack Resistance (HOST2020-Accepted)</h4>
 <p style="font-size:13px">The power consumption of a microprocessor is a huge channel for information leakage.
-While the most popular exploitation of this channel is to recover cryptographic keys from embedded devices,<span id="dots">...</span>
+While the most popular exploitation of this channel is to recover cryptographic keys from embedded devices, <span id="dots">...</span>
   <span id="more"> other applications such as mobile app fingerprinting, reverse engineering of firmware, and password recovery are fast growing threats.
 Countermeasures proposed so far are tuned to specific applications, such as crypto-implementations.
 They are not scalable to the large number and variety of applications that typically run on a general purpose microprocessor.
 We investigate the design of a microprocessor, called PARAM with increased resistance to power based side-channel attacks.
 To design PARAM, we start with identifying the most leaking modules in an open-source RISC V processor.
 We evaluate the leakage in these modules and then add suitable countermeasures.
 The countermeasures depend on the cause of leakage in each module and can vary from simple modifications of the HDL code ensuring secure translation by the EDA tools, to obfuscating data and address lines thus breaking correlation with the processor's power consumption.
 The resultant processor is instantiated on the SASEBO-GIII FPGA board and found to resist Differential Power Analysis even after one million power traces.
 Compared to contemporary countermeasures for power side-channel attacks, overheads in area and frequency are minimal.</span>
   <a href="javascript:myFunction()" id="myBtn">Read More >></a>
   </p>